pandio-com/trino-demo/README.md

 1. `git clone git@github.com:pandio-com/trino-demo.git && cd ./trino-demo`

-2. Refer `.env.example` for environment variables being used, change the values of those variables if necessary and export those.
+2. Refer `.env.example` for environment variables being used, create .env file from it and change the values of those variables if necessary.

 3. Open terminal window and run `./run.sh`